 - “DIY Corporate Data Model: Develop your own corporate data model framework in 3 hours, using patterns”.
 Data Modeling Zone, Connecticut, USA and Dusseldorf, Germany in October 2017, and Canberra, Australia in March 2018.

 - “Introduction to Data Vault: A data practitioner’s view”.
-Data Modeling Zone, Connecticut, USA in October 2017, and Canberra, Australia in March 2018.
+Data Modeling Zone, Connecticut, USA in October 2017, and Canberra, Australia in March 2018 and 2019.

 - “A Data Modeller and a Process Modeller walk into a Data Vault: Using Data Vault to analyse business processes by recording ‘existence’ across multiple sources”.
 World Wide Data Vault Consortium, Vermont, USA in May 2017, plus a similar paper at the Data Modeling Zone, Dusseldorf, Germany in October 2017.